Skip to main content

 Anchor Override Fix

-Adding this feature ensures that all of your avatar meshes use the same anchor override, which ensures different meshes receive the same environment lighting level.
+Adding this component ensures that all of your avatar meshes use the same anchor override, which ensures different meshes receive the same environment lighting level.

 Blendshape Optimizer